apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 No one else even seems capable of noticing these petrified birds, nor do they seem to hear their rumbling call.
 But as you stand before them you can feel the power and sorrow of other lives, of other worlds, rolling upon you like gentle waves of some distant Sea.

 These avian shrines act as checkpoints.
-At most of them you are able to open an unlimited storage, skip time, and restore your Humanity.
+You are able to open an unlimited storage, skip time, and restore your Humanity at any shrine you find.

 The Reliquaries utilize a shared storage, allowing you to pile your loot into them while out exploring and then draw it out in batches to sell back in town.
 You can also store useful preperation equipment such as buffing potions and the, now-heavy, Ambrosia.